WayScience/mitocheck_data/4.preprocess_features/README.md

 # 4. Preprocess Features

 In this module, we present our pipeline for preprocessing features.

 ### Feature Preprocessing

-We use [PyCytominer](https://github.com/cytomining/pycytominer), commit [`fcf03b6`](https://github.com/cytomining/pycytominer/commit/fcf03b60e7591b45e82acd6662d6bb0182f8f1cf), to normalize single-cell embeddings features.
+We use [PyCytominer](https://github.com/cytomining/pycytominer) to normalize single-cell embeddings features.

 ## Step 1: Setup Feature Preprocessing Environment